1862–63 United States Senate elections: California

 Incumbent Democrat Milton Latham was elected in 1860 to fill the vacancy created by the death of David C. Broderick.
 He was not a candidate for re-election.

 The Union members of the legislature held a caucus from January 13 to February 9, 1863.
 Timothy G. Phelps, John Conness, Aaron A. Sargent, and Trenor W. Park were the major candidates.
 Phelps led on the first ballot, but without a majority.
 During the balloting, an internal inquiry found that Phelps's supporters had offered bribes to several members in exchange for their votes.
 Although Phelps denied the allegations, the stigma of corruption in effect ended his candidacy.
 Conness was nominated on the final ballot with 60 votes to 29 for Sargent, three for Phelps, and eight for other candidates.

 The California State Legislature met in joint session on February 10, 1863, to hold an election for the next term.
 Conness defeated the Democratic candidate Benjamin Shurtleff on the first ballot.

 Connecticut

 One-term Republican James Dixon was elected in 1856.

 The Union members of the legislature held a caucus on May 15, 1862.
 Dixon, William A. Buckingham, Roger S. Baldwin, and Orris S. Ferry were the leading candidates.
 Dixon defeated the other candidates on the first ballot.

 The Senate and the House of Representatives met separately on May 22, 1862, to hold an election for the next term.
 Dixon defeated the Democratic candidate Charles Chapman on the first ballot.

 Delaware

 Two-term Democrat James A. Bayard was re-elected in 1857.

+A coalition of Republicans and War Democrats organized the Union Party in Delaware ahead of the 1862 state elections.
+Unionist William Cannon won the 1862 Delaware gubernatorial election, but Democrats retained narrow majorities in both chambers of the legislature.

 The Delaware General Assembly met in joint session on January 8, 1863, to hold an election for the next term.
 Bayard defeated the Union candidate Edward G. Bradford on the first ballot.